YaleMenus/android/README.md

 [<img src="https://cdn.rawgit.com/steverichey/google-play-badge-svg/master/img/en_get.svg" width="25%">](https://play.google.com/store/apps/details?id=com.adisa.diningplus)

-The [existing Yale Dining app](https://play.google.com/store/apps/details?id=org.yaledining.app) on Android is not very pleasant to use, due to outdated graphics, usability issues, and several recurring bugs.
-This project replaces the official app by displaying current menu items and nutritional information for each dining hall on campus, using information retrieved from the Yale Dining API.
-Beyond this, it adds new features such as the ability to set a dining hall as an auto-opening favorite, marking menu items as favorites to be notified when they're served, and setting up visual warnings when a recipe violates your dietary restrictions.
+This app was created to replace the [official Yale Dining app](https://play.google.com/store/apps/details?id=org.yaledining.app) on Android, which was unpleasant to use, due to outdated graphics, usability issues, and several recurring bugs.
+It provided a cleaner and better-designed interface to Yale Dining data, including new features such as the ability to set a dining hall as an auto-opening favorite, marking menu items as favorites to be notified when they're served, and setting up visual warnings when a recipe violates your dietary restrictions.

+During Summer 2020, Yale Dining removed the iOS and Android versions of their dining apps, and replaced their API with a human-facing website.
+[YaleDine](https://yaledine.com) was created to develop a scraping-based solution to replace the official API with a new one that was better designed.
+Subsequently, this app was rebuilt to rely on the new YaleDine API.
+At the same time, this version of the app was rebranded to Yale Menus, in order to act as an Android parallel to the existing [Yale Menus iOS app](https://github.com/YaleMenus/ios).

 ## Features
 Yale Menus for Android contains several useful features not included in the original app.